March of Carinthia: Carloman and Arnulf

-The territory remained within the Bavarian kingdom of Louis.
 In 855, Radbod, Prefect of the Ostmark was deposed for unfaithfulness and Rastislav of Moravia rebelled against East Frankish suzerainty.
 In place of Radbod, Louis appointed his eldest son Carloman (856).
 Carloman took control of the other eastern marches, Carinthia and Pannonia, and in 858 campaigned heavily against Rastislav, forcing him to come to terms.
 In 861, Pabo, margrave of Carinthia, rebelled with his counts and Carloman replaced him with Gundachar.
 In 863, Louis, fearing a filial rebellion, invaded Carinthia, Carloman's home base.
 Gundachar went over to the king with a large army he had been given to command the defence of the Schwarza.
 Consequently, Carloman was captured and deprived of his prefecture, which was bestowed on Gundachar.

 When Carloman reconciled with his father and was created King of Bavaria, he granted Carinthia to his son by a Carinthian concubine, Arnulf.
 Arnulf kept his seat at Moosburg (Mosapurc) and the Carinthians treated him as their native duke.
 After Carloman was incapacitated by a stroke in 879, Louis the Younger inherited Bavaria and confirmed Arnulf in Carinthia by an agreement with Carloman.
 Bavaria, however, was ruled more or less by Arnulf.
 Arnulf had ruled Bavaria during the summer and autumn of 879 while his father arranged his succession and he himself was granted "Pannonia," in the words of the Annales Fuldenses, or "Carantanum," in the words of Regino of Prüm.

 March

 After he in turn became King of all East Francia, Arnulf created a march of Carinthia.
 Alongside it were the marches of Istria, Austria, and Carniola.
 The southernmost marches, Carinthia and Carniola, were especially susceptible to Magyar raids.
 In 901, just two years after their first contact with western Europe, Carinthia was ravaged by the Magyars.
 In 952, Carinthia was placed under the Duchy of Bavaria, as were Carniola, Istria, and Friuli.

 The march's major cities were Friesach and Villach.
-In the tenth century, a so-called Carantanian march (called the "march of Carinthia" because it was the march [i.e. frontier district] of the Bavarian duchy and later under the Carinthian duchy) broke off from Carinthia.
-The Carantanian march was later to become the Duchy of Styria.
 The only known Carinthian margrave from this period — though many counts are known — is Markward III, who was a preses de Carinthia.

-In 976, the Emperor Otto II made his nephew Otto I Duke of Bavaria and separated the Carinthian march and the other marches from the duchy.
+In 976, the Emperor Otto II made his nephew Otto I Duke of Bavaria and separated the March of Caranthia and the other marches from the duchy.
 He made Carinthia a duchy for the Liutpoldinger Henry, who acted as a sort of "chief of the border police," controlling Istria, Friuli, and Carniola.